fusebit/everyauth-express/docs/discord.md

 # Discord

-EveryAuth is the easiest way to call Discord APIs from your app without learning OAuth.
+EveryAuth is the easiest way for your app to access Discord APIs.
 Make sure to follow the [EveryAuth setup instructions](../README.md) before adding Discord support to your app.

 ## Authorize access to Discord